skoef/crapvd/README.md

 - generate lists of mac address and prefix combinations per customer
 - listen for router solicitation from any of these link-local addresses
-- reply with a matching router advertisments, forging the given link-local address and MAC address of the router itself
+- reply with a matching router advertisements, forging the given link-local address and MAC address of the router itself
 - send periodic router advertisements anyhow, with or without router solicitation